aaronbloomfield/ccc/hws/btcscript/index.md

 When done, there should not be any unspent UTXOs remaining!
 We are going to test this by seeing if the amount of BCY left in your wallet address is zero.

-You do not need to do this for the extra BCY in your account(s).
+You should do this from your main account (which is set up to do this via the P2PKH from part 1).
+You do not need to do this from Bob's account.

 ### Submission